 UMass Lowell Model UN requires that each delegate submit a position paper.
 Position Papers consist information outlining each delegation's policies on the topics being discussed in their specific committee.
 The position paper helps the delegates organize their ideas and share their foreign policy with the rest of the committee.

-Position papers must be no longer than 1 page, single spaced per topic, minimum 10 point font.
+Position papers must be no longer than one page, single spaced per topic, minimum 10 point font.

 What to Include